aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 ```
 #### d.
 [MedicalProcedure](https://schema.org/MedicalProcedure)
 > [!TIP]
 > A schema.org MedicalProcedure may be a DiagnosticProcedure, a Palliative Procedure, a PhysicalExam, a SurgicalProcedure and/or TherapeuticProcedure for MedicalTherapy or PsychologicalTreatment.
-In the OMOP CDM, a schema.org MedicalProcedure maps to an [procedure_occurrence](https://ohdsi.github.io/CommonDataModel/cdm54.html#procedure_occurrence) as a rule.
+In the OMOP CDM, a schema.org MedicalProcedure maps to a [procedure_occurrence](https://ohdsi.github.io/CommonDataModel/cdm54.html#procedure_occurrence) as a rule.
 ```
 <